Xilinx/Vitis_Accel_Examples/cpp_kernels/README.md

 [partition_cyclicblock/][]|This example shows how to use array block and cyclic partitioning to improve performance of a kernel|__Key__ __Concepts__<br> - Kernel Optimization<br> - Array Partitioning<br> - Block Partition<br> - Cyclic Partition<br>__Keywords__<br> - #pragma HLS ARRAY_PARTITION<br> - cyclic<br> - block<br> - factor<br> - dim
 [plram_access/][]|This example shows the usage of PLRAM and how to use it with simple matrix multiplication (Row x Col).|__Key__ __Concepts__<br> - Vitis Memory Hierarchy<br> - PLRAMs<br>__Keywords__<br> - PLRAM
 [shift_register/][]|This example demonstrates how to shift values in registers in each clock cycle|__Key__ __Concepts__<br> - Kernel Optimization<br> - Shift Register<br> - FIR<br>__Keywords__<br> - #pragma HLS ARRAY_PARTITION
-[split_kernel/][]|This is a multi-filter image processing application to showcase effectiveness of Dataflow/Streams usage.
-This examples is intended to help developers to break down the complex kernels into multiple sub-functions using HLS Dataflow/Streams.
-It presents a way to concurrently execute multiple functions with better area utilization compared to a complex single kernel implementation.
-The main objective of this example is to showcase a way to build a optimal FPGA design which achieves maximum frequency with optimal resource utilization and achieves better performance compared to single complex kernel implementations.|__Key__ __Concepts__<br> - Dataflow<br> - Stream<br>__Keywords__<br> - #pragma HLS DATAFLOW<br> - hls::stream<br> - #pragma HLS INLINE<br> - #pragma HLS ARRAY_PARTITION<br> - #pragma HLS PIPELINE
 [systolic_array/][]|This is a simple example of matrix multiplication (Row x Col) to help developers learn systolic array based algorithm design.
 Note : Systolic array based algorithm design is well suited for FPGA.|
 [wide_mem_rw/][]|This is simple example of vector addition to demonstrate Wide Memory Access using ap_uint<512> data type.
 Based on input argument type, xocc compiler will figure our the memory datawidth between Global Memory and Kernel.
 For this example, ap_uint<512> datatype is used, so Memory datawidth will be 16 x (integer bit size) = 16 x 32 = 512 bit.|__Key__ __Concepts__<br> - Kernel to DDR<br> - wide memory access<br> - burst read and write<br>__Keywords__<br> - ap_uint<><br> - ap_int.h